 Switch between the cameras by clicking Switch Camera at the top left.

-Note: If you have more than two cameras connected, select Huddly GO as the USB camera and then click Share.
+Note: If you have more than two cameras connected, select conference camera in your classroom and then click Share.

-Common issues and troubleshooting instructions for hybrid classroom technology are listed below.
+Common issues and troubleshooting instructions for classroom technology are listed below.

 IMPORTANT!
-Make sure your Zoom application is up to date to ensure you have the latest features and security enhancements for teaching.
+If you're teaching in a hybrid or remote modality, update the Zoom application to ensure you have the latest features and security enhancements for teaching.